Ryan Tannehill Player Prop Bets for the NFL Playoffs | Tennessee vs. Cincinnati 1/22/2022

 Recent Performances

-- Tannehill put together a 287-yard performance against the Texans in Week 18, completing 71.9 percent of his pass attempts with four touchdown passes.
+- Tannehill put together a 287-yard performance against the Texans in Week 18, completing 71.9 percent of his passes with four touchdown passes.

-- Tannehill has thrown for 616 passing yards over his last three games (205.3 per game) and has a 73.4% completion percentage (58-of-79), throwing seven touchdown passes with zero interceptions.
+- Tannehill has thrown for 616 yards (205.3 ypg) to lead Tennessee, completing 73.4% of his passes and tossing seven touchdown passes and zero interceptions over his last three appearances.

 Tannehill's Tennessee Teammates